Chateaugay Correctional Facility

 The prison opened in 1990.
 What used to be known as an ASACTC correctional program has now turned into a facility for repeat parole violators as of the mid-2000s.
-No new prisoners are sent there anymore, just parole violators.
+Before it closed in 2014, most of the inmates in the prison were there for violating parole, doing short sentences.
+Around 2013 or 2014, it housed on the order of 200 inmates.